 Much like the Nissan LEAF was for almost all of 2013, the Prius PHV has been a demand vs allocation story over the past 5 months since Toyota reduced the price of the plug-in by $2,010 to $4,620.
 The allure of the car, now from $29,990, has essentially meant Toyota can set the amount they want to sell.

-Ford C-Max Energi: In February Ford posted another healthy winter number with 552 C-Max Energis being sold – which was 2/3rds more than was sold in February of 2013.
-Last month 471 were sold (+39%).
+Previously in February Ford posted a healthy winter number with 552 C-Max Energis being sold – which was 2/3rds more than was sold in February of 2013.

 For 2013 overall, 7,154 plug-in C-Maxs were sold, good for being the 5th best selling plug-in for America.